shahdipesh/Resume/README.md

 ## FAQs

- - Why should we use Markdown, when the file is eventually converted to HTML ?
+ - Why should we use Markdown, when the file is eventually converted to HTML?
    -   The main aim of using markdown is to abstract away the complexity of formatting text in web documents so that author can focus on the content instead.
 HTML can perfectly format the contents of the webpage but it has a steep learning curve.
 Markdown is very easy to learn and hence anyone with just little effort can write content for the web.